Skip to content

 “I was shocked and emotional but tried to keep calm,” says Bradley.

-Bradley’s GP referred him to a urologist who advised him the testicle needed to be removed.
+Bradley’s GP referred him to a urologist, who advised him that the testicle needed to be removed.
 Within 12 hours of seeing the urologist, the operation was performed.

 The testicle was sent to the lab for testing and it was confirmed that Bradley had stage 1 seminoma testicular cancer.